Hyperclaw79/team-76/README-ReactJS.md

 - `$ git push hasura master`

 Run the below command to open your shiny new deployed Electon app.
- -  `$ hasura microservice open electon`
+ -  `$ hasura microservice open ui`

 ### **Making changes and deploying:**
 To make changes to the project, edit the files in `src` folder according to your app.
-Commit the changes, and perform `git push hasura master` to deploy the changes.
+Add and commit the changes, and perform `git push hasura master` to deploy the changes.

 ### **Local development:**
 - To test and make changes to this app locally, follow the below instructions.
-- Open Terminal and cd into the project folder
+- Open Terminal and `cd` into the project folder
-- Run npm install to install all the project dependencies
+- Run `npm install` to install all the project dependencies
-- Run yarn start and yarn build in the terminal to build and run it.
+- Run `npm start` for the dev mode app which will automatically open in the browser.
+This mode supports hot module replacement and live reload.
 - Make changes to the app, and see the changes in the browser.
+- For a more production optimized app, execute `npm run build` in the terminal to build and serve it with a module like Serve.
+ `npm i serve && serve -s build`

 ## **Resources/Documentation used:**